 Flybar 800 / 1000 / 1200

 Flybar is the manufacturer of the SP pogo stick, but they also introduced the first “Big Air” stick, the Flybar 1200, in the early 2000s.
-Powered by 12 giant rubber bands, this stick had a height potential of around 5 feet and weighed close to 20lbs.
-Flybar soon scaled down the 1200 to create the Flybar 800, which had 8 rubber bands, and eventually took the best of both and created the Flybar 1000.
+Powered by 12 giant rubber “thrusters”, this stick had a height potential of around 5 feet and weighed close to 20lbs.
+Flybar soon scaled down the 1200 to create the Flybar 800, which had 8 rubber thrusters, and eventually took the best of both and created the Flybar 1000.
 Each stick had a height potential of around 8 feet.
-The only extreme models Flybar are sells in the 1000 and the SP, but they continue to make pogo sticks for all sizes and ages.
+Flybar has discontinued manufacturing any “extreme” sticks.

 MotoStik MX1 (Discontinued)